dremeika/berkeleylm/README.md

 # Berkeley Language Model

-To compile this software just type "ant" in the root directory (assuming ant is installed and properly configured).
+To compile this software just type "mvn clean package" in the root directory (assuming Maven is installed and properly configured).

 For examples of command-line usage of this software for manipulating language model files, see the examples/ directory.

 Please see javadoc in edu.berkeley.nlp.lm.io.LmReaders file for documentation.